-If you have registered for an elective module but have not attempted the assignment or unseen written examination for that module (or have obtained a fail grade for the module overall at the first attempt), you may apply to change to another elective module but must ensure you still meet the requirements for the qualification.
-(If you fail the module overall at a second attempt you will not be permitted to change to another option.)
 If you apply to change module(s) and have entered either element of examination for the elective module that you would like to withdraw from, you will not be able to change until after the results have been published.
 Up to three elective modules (45 credits) only may be changed in this way.
 If you change your choice of elective module(s) you will be required to pay the full fee for the newly chosen module.